Navigating the Complex World of Tax Law

 Our attorneys have leadership roles in the American Bar Association and the International Bar Association and are involved in reviewing and commenting on U.S. tax legislation and regulations.
 In addition, the Tax practice augments the Business and Finance Department and the Labor and Employment, Public Finance and Private Client Services practice groups.

-For Corporations: Tax and Profitability
+For Businesses: Tax and Profitability

 - Inbound and outbound international transactions